 Bump Up Your Email Game

 One of the most critical pieces is your abandoned cart follow-ups.
 Another piece is your on-boarding sequence.
 Both are critical in increasing sales and conversions on your WooCommerce store during the holidays (and year-round as a matter of fact).
 Jilt is a leader in this space.
-In fact, you can learn more about Jilt here on our post or listen to Beka Rice on our podcast where she talks about the Science of Abandoned Carts.
+In fact, you can learn more about Jilt here on our post.

 Another task to not overlook is a simple follow-up after someone has made a purchase.
 Here you can learn about a great WooCommerce plugin that will let you send out a heart-felt thanks or even a bonus gift.